pupubird/sveltejs-router-template/README.md

 |_<All your other units' folder> - e.g. profile, event, marketplace...
 ```

-A sample file for unit's routes is inside `/src/routes.sample.js`.
-Simply copy that file and paste into your unit's folder!
+A sample file for the unit's routes is inside `/src/routes.sample.js`.
+Simply copy that file and paste it into your unit's folder!

 After that, if it's a first-level router ( such as the routes inside `/event` in this template ), add it in the `/src/routes.js` as shown in this template.

-And that's it! 🥳 no need to import any sveltejs routing component, and you get routing for free!
+And that's it! 🥳 no need to import any sveltejs routing component and you get routing for free!